 Best for Forgetful Seniors

-In addition to providing medical alert devices, QMedic offers several additional features, including compliance monitoring.
-Compliance monitoring tracks whether or not users are actually wearing the device, which is extremely important to ensure that the user is protected.
-While some seniors may be resistant to the idea of wearing a device, others may simply be forgetful and not remember to wear their device, especially soon after receiving it.
+While some seniors may be resistant to the idea of wearing a device, others may simply forget to wear their device, especially soon after receiving it.
 Compliance tracking helps in both situations, as caregivers can know right away if they need to remind their loved one to wear their device.
 QMedic is currently the only medical alert company that offers compliance monitoring.
 Even better, it’s included with all customers’ medical alert devices free of cost.

 Who QMedic Is Best For